 He died four days later as a result of aspiration pneumonia.

 The arbitrator found that Capitol Hill breached the standard of nursing care owed to the resident by failing to monitor the resident and keep the head of his bed elevated.
 “This was an extremely tough case due to the resident’s age,” J.P.
 Sawyer said.
-“We tried to remind the arbitrator throughout the trial that this case was about quality of life, not quantity of life.”
+“We tried to remind the arbitrator throughout the trial that this case was about quality of life, not the quantity of life.”

 Kathleen Hill O’Neill, a nurse who conducts nursing home investigations for the U.S. Department of Justice, testified as an expert on behalf of the family.
 O’Neill testified the failure to keep the head of the bed elevated was a violation of basic nursing practice.
 In support of her opinion that the nursing staff failed to monitor the resident, O’Neill pointed to the fact that the nurses who were checking the resident noted that he had no bedsores, but when he arrived at the hospital he was noted to have six bedsores.